-- Logix reported and organic sales increased 10 percent year over year compared to 2016. - Process initiative sales increased 13 percent in 2017 compared to 2016, and process initiative organic sales increased 4 percent.
-Currency translation reduced process sales by one percentage point, and acquisitions contributed 10 percentage points to process sales growth. - Sales in emerging countries increased 8.7 percent in 2017 compared to 2016.
-Organic sales in emerging countries increased 10.1 percent year over year.
-Currency translation reduced sales in emerging countries by 1.5 percentage points, and acquisitions contributed 0.1 percentage points to sales growth.
+- Logix reported sales increased 8 percent year over year in 2018 compared to 2017.
+Organic sales increased 7 percent year over year, and currency translation increased sales by 1 percentage point. - Process initiative reported sales and organic sales increased 10 percent year over year in 2018 compared to 2017. - Sales in emerging countries increased 8 percent in 2018 compared to 2017.
+Organic sales in emerging countries increased 9 percent year over year.
+The prior year divestiture reduced sales in emerging countries by 1 percent.

-The following table reflects our sales and operating results for the years ended September 30, 2017, 2016 and 2015 (in millions, except per share amounts):
+The following table reflects our sales and operating results (in millions, except per share amounts):